Denver Department of Public Health & Environment

 The Denver Department of Public Health & Environment (DDPHE) is a charter-established department of the City & County of Denver, Colorado.
-It is the city's nationally-accredited public health agency, DEH includes five divisions: Animal Protection and the Denver Animal Shelter (DAS), Community Health & Decision Support (CHDS), Environmental Quality (EQ), Public Health Inspections (PHI), and The Office of the Medical Examiner (OME).
+It is the city's nationally accredited public health agency.
+DEH includes five divisions: Animal Protection and the Denver Animal Shelter (DAS), Community Health & Decision Support (CHDS), Environmental Quality (EQ), Public Health Inspections (PHI), and The Office of the Medical Examiner (OME).

 History

-In 1990, the board of Denver Department of Health & and Hospitals, then a city department, concluded and recommended to then Mayor Pena that the Coroner's Office (now known as the Office of the Medical Examiner in Environmental Health) be removed from the Denver Department of Health & Hospitals due to conflict of interest in the Coroner's duty to investigate suspicious deaths that occur in hospital settings.
+In 1990, the board of Denver Department of Health & Hospitals, then a city department, concluded and recommended to then Mayor Pena that the Coroner's Office (now known as the Office of the Medical Examiner in Environmental Health) be removed from the Denver Department of Health & Hospitals due to conflict of interest in the Coroner's duty to investigate suspicious deaths that occur in hospital settings.
 Since the Department of Health & Hospitals included Denver General Hospital, the board concluded that the Coroner's Office should be run as a "medical examiner system" separate from Denver General Hospital, and should meet the National Association of Medical Examiner's accreditation standards and be run by a Chief Forensic Pathologist.

 In 1997, the Department of Health and Hospitals, a city charter department within the City & County of Denver, separated from the city to become Denver Health & Hospital Authority (DHHA).
 DHHA was created under State statute as an independent State Authority, run by a board of directors appointed by the Mayor.
 No longer a department under the city with city authority, the statute provides that as an independent authority "the city shall have no further control over the operations of the health system.”